kjell/mcn-2020-git-haiku/index.md

-Chirping of the quails
+First white snow of fall
-Twilight whippoorwill, whistle on, sweet deepener
+in dusky night
-Come to rest our necks
+Stabs the darkness